ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 ## Action: Bootstrap Oracle Pool
 ---
 In order to create a new oracle pool, a NFT/singleton token must be created prior and will be used in bootstrapping.
 This singleton token will be locked initially inside the bootstrapped [Epoch Preparation](<#Epoch-Preparation-Stage>) box.
-As the pool progresses forward in and out of the [Oracle Pool Epoch](<#Stage-Oracle-Pool-Epoch>) stage, the NFT/singleton token must always be within the box and cannot be spent elsewhere.
+As the pool progresses forward in and out of the [Live Epoch](<#Stage-Live-Epoch>) stage, the NFT/singleton token must always be within the box and cannot be spent elsewhere.
 This token thereby marks the given oracle pool's current box (in whichever of the two stages it is currently in) and makes it unique/unforgable.

 Before creation, the oracle pool must decide on the:
 - Epoch length (Hardcoded into contract)